Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 ## SUMMARY OF WORK DONE

-- Analyzed external debt data for 124 countries using advanced SQL (CTEs, JOINs, CASE, UNION ALL) techniques.
+- Analysed external debt data for 124 countries using advanced SQL (CTEs, JOINs, CASE, UNION ALL) techniques.

 - Focused on long-term debt indicators: disbursements, principal repayments, and interest payments.